GirlaneSD/gi-cv/README.md

 Implemented process digital transformation initiatives across the financial cycle, reducing operational and annual financial costs to the IADB by over 45% through automation, workflow optimization, and enhanced data transparency.

 **Key Achievements**
-- Led the modernization of financial workflows, introducing digital tools that increased traceability and improved budget control across multiple municipalities.
+- Modernized financial workflows, improving traceability and budget control across municipalities.
 - Coordinated financial and process documentation in compliance with national and international regulations.
 - Partnered with **UNESCO**, **IADB**, and municipalities to align financial reporting and process governance.
-- Delivered transparent reporting to the National Treasury Secretariat and optimized documentation workflows for audit readiness.
+- Delivered transparent financial reporting and optimized document management for audit readiness.

 ---